Skip to main content

 #Essential Local Phrases

 Australian English shortens almost everything and adds an "-o" or "-ie" ending.
-These are the words you'll hear in Sydney every day.

 What you want to say What Australians say